denisgriaznov/MyoArmControl/README.md

 ## Data preprocessing

 For better results, the data needs preprocessing.
 Original EMG signal has fast large differences of values.
-For its approximation I chose Savitzkiy-Goley filter with 9 points of calculate moving average and 2nd polynom order.
+For its approximation I chose Savitzkiy-Goley filter with 9 points and 2nd polynom order.

 [Useful link about such filtering](http://195.134.76.37/applets/AppletSmooth/Appl_Smooth2.html)